lukescott/es-type-hinting/README.md

 ### Motivation and Overview ###

 A lot of variations of type hinting exists, such as flow, TypeScript, and other proposals.
 These syntaxes use a colon `:`, similar to ActionScript.
-The `:` syntax is ambiguous to existing plain JavaScript objects:
+The `:` syntax is ambiguous to existing plain JavaScript objects, and ES6 destructuring:

 ```javascript
 var point = {